API Reference

 Defined in

-Decorator for defining properties of a subject class.
+Decorator for defining read-only properties on model classes.

 Parameters